AlexMercedCoder/GuideToBecomingACoder/readme.md

 Git - software that tracks versions of different projects on your computer in local repositories.

-Github.com and git.generalassemb.ly(Git Enterprise) - These sites host repositories remotely, so you can push the code from your local git repository to a remote repository for backup, sharing, deploying and more.
+Github.com, Bitbucket.com, and Gitlab.com are remote repositories where you can store your local repositories for backup, sharing or collaboration.

-Watch the following videos to learn more about SSH Keys, Git, and Github

 **VIDEO: SSH KEYS**